peacalm/cpp-luaw/README.md

    C++'s static_cast
 2. Implicitly conversion between number and number-literal-string by Lua
 3. When convert number 0 to boolean, will get false (not true as Lua does)
-4. NONE and NIL won't convert to any value, default will be returned
+4. NONE and NIL won't convert to any value, default value (user given or initial value of target type) will be returned
-5. Non-number-literal-string, including empty string, can't convert to any other types, default will be returned
+5. Non-number-literal-string, including empty string, can't convert to any other types, default value will be returned
 6. Integer's precision won't lost if it's value is representable by 64bit signed integer type, i.e. between [-2^63, 2^63 -1], which is [-9223372036854775808, 9223372036854775807]